- You Are Here:

 Over 180 Flint Hills schools have the Map on display in their buildings.
 The Map display is also located at seven colleges and ten public locations in the Flint Hills.
 The Flint Hills Discovery Center also displays two four panel maps on the second floor.
 One display is in the classroom and the other is located at the entrance to the Tallgrass Gallery.
 The regional Educational Map placement project was financed by over 60 private and public donors.

 This is the first-of-a-kind educational Map program offered in the Flint Hills region.
-A major dimension of the project is the educational component which includes teaching materials.
-Click here to view the program.
+A major dimension of the project is the educational component which includes teaching materials available at the Flint Hills Learning Center.
+Click here to learn more.